 MATH 300 - Introduction to Mathematical Reasoning, Fall 2017.
 An introduction to basic concepts of mathematical reasoning and the writing of proofs in an elementary setting.
 Direct, indirect and induction proofs.
 Illustrations of the concepts include basic proofs from mathematical logic, elementary set theory, elementary number theory, number systems, foundations of calculus, relations, equivalence relations, functions and counting with emphasis on combinatorial proofs.

-MATH 350 - Introductory Combinatorics, Fall 2017.
+MATH 350 - Introductory Combinatorics, Fall 2017, Fall 2018.
 An introduction to basic combinatorial concepts such as combinations, permutations, binomial coefficients, Fibonacci numbers and Pascal?s triangle; basic theorems such as the pigeonhole principle and Newton?s binomial theorem; algorithms such as bubble sort and quicksort; and discussion of basic applications such as chessboard problems, combinatorial games, magic squares and Latin squares.

 MATH 556 - Graph Theory, Fall 2018.
 Introduction to graph classes, graph invariants, graph algorithms, graph theoretic proof techniques and applications.